-- Incorporating a degree of choice for the student in regard to what is studied.
+- Incorporating a degree of choice for the student regarding what is studied.

 Structure of the Middle School

-There is no particular way to ‘do’ middle-schooling.
-Instead, there are a set of values and principles which underpin middle-schooling practices.
 Ursula Frayne Catholic College promotes the balanced development of our students within a community atmosphere.
 Young people need support and encouragement during the ‘middle years’.
 This is put into practice in the Middle School through a caring but disciplined environment designed to make students feel safe and confident to develop their potential.
-The Middle School structure at Ursula Frayne Catholic College has been developed in response to the particular needs of our students.

-The pastoral support of students is an important element of the middle‐schooling approach to the education of 11 – 14 year olds.
+The pastoral support of students is an important element of the Middle School.
 To improve the care for each child, the Middle School is divided into three separate Clusters; Joachim, Rice and MacKillop.
 Each Cluster is comprised of a Cluster Leader who is responsible for the overall coordination and organisation of their Cluster.
 The Cluster Leader works closely with the Form teachers who are the link between school and home for general information concerning the student’s academic progress, study, attitude, attendance and general happiness at school.

 |Joachim Cluster||MacKillop Cluster||Rice Cluster|